TheGriffin518/Brick-Breaker/README.md

 } // Driver
 ```

+### API Documentation

-The API documentation for this game engine can be found here: http://cobweb.cs.uga.edu/~mec/fxgame/
+The API documentation for this game engine can be found
+[here](http://cobweb.cs.uga.edu/~mec/fxgame/).
+In particular, pay attention
+to the methods that are available to you in the <code>Game</code>
+class.

 ## Build System